temporalio/documentation/docs/typescript/activities.md

 <!--SNIPEND-->

-The return value of `createActivityHandle` is a [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object with a `get` handler that returns a function that calls the Node SDK's internal `scheduleActivity()` function.
+The return value of `createActivityHandle` is a [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object with a `get` handler that returns a function that calls the TypeScript SDK's internal `scheduleActivity()` function.

 Activities are Promises and you may retrieve multiple Activities from the same handle if they all share the same timeouts/retries/options: